AmigaPorts/SDL/docs/README-amigaos4.md

 Altivec support is disabled.
 It should be possible to enable in private builds but it hasn't been tested so far.

-Unsupported subsystems include Camera, GPU, Haptic, Power and Sensor.
+Unsupported subsystems include Camera, GPU, Haptic, Pen, Power and Sensor.
 There is no Vulkan backend for AmigaOS either.

 "opengl" renderer doesn't exist anymore.
 This is due to missing features in MiniGL.